jamshaid2610/bookstore_prices/README.md

 ```

-The result would look like this
+The categories_with_link dictionary would look like this:

 ```